-A spinal stroke occurs when the blood supply to the spinal cord is cut off.
-Without an adequate blood supply, the spinal cord will not receive the oxygen and nutrients that it requires to function.
+Spinal strokes occur due to blockages in the spinal cord’s blood supply.
+Without an adequate blood supply, the spinal cord will not receive the oxygen and nutrients required to function.

 The spine uses nerve impulses to communicate with different parts of the body.
 In severe cases of spinal stroke, the lack of communication can cause paralysis and may be life-threatening.

 Unlike other strokes, spinal strokes do not typically disrupt the blood supply to the brain.
 However, they do have similar causes.
 Spinal strokes are rare, accounting for just 0.3-1% of all strokes.

 The majority of spinal strokes are ischemic, meaning that they result from blood clots in blood vessels.

 Less commonly, bleeding from ruptured blood vessels can cause a spinal stroke.
 This type of stroke is called a hemorrhagic stroke.

 The symptoms of spinal strokes may vary from person to person, depending on the location of the stroke in the spine.
 The severity of the damage and speed of treatment will also

 - difficulty breathing

 In severe cases, a spinal stroke can cause death.